sez11a/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 To enable using the source URL, check on the *Source URLEnabled* checkbox.

-To change the label of the of the button that takes the user to each article's source location, specify a new label value for the setting *Source URLEdit message key*.
+To change the label of the button that takes the user to each article's source location, specify a new label value for the setting *Source URLEdit message key*.
 Best practice is to specify the value as a language key.
 For example, if you create a language key `edit-on-bitbucket=Edit on Bitbucket`, you can specify that language key as the button's new label:

     edit-on-bitbucket